 Is Germany good for software engineers?”

-You’re an IT mastermind or a software engineering wizard and you’re looking to broaden your horizons at a top destination for software engineers.
+Are you an IT mastermind or a software engineering wizard who's looking to broaden their horizons at a top destination for software engineers.
 Where do you go?
-There are shortages for knowledgable computer engineers all over the world, but some places are better than others.
+There're shortages for knowledgable computer engineers all over the world, but some places are better than others.
 Is Germany one of the best places for software engineers?
 Yes it is!
-So let’s take a look at why Germany is the best place for internationals in IT & software engineering to find rewarding and well-paid work.
+So let’s take a look at why Germany is the best place for expats working in IT & software engineering to find rewarding and well-paid work.

-Let’s get started by taking a look at some of the basic information about Germany but from the perspective of an IT professional (and maybe a little like a tech-nerd).
+Let’s get started by taking a look at some of the basic information about Germany but from the perspective of an IT professional.
 We’ll take a brief look at what the people are like, and if your English is enough to get you around.
-Depending on where you’re coming from and what you’re used to, general safety might be something you’re wondering about before making the move.

-Chances are you haven’t gotten the chance to pick up much German before you considered moving to Germany, so what are your options?
-English is the main language for many of the international companies and startups that make up your prospective new work environment.
-And, if you happen to end up in a German-speaking company, the IT and engineering departments often still have a relatively high proficiency in English.
+Chances are you haven’t picked up much German before you considered moving to Germany, so what are your options?
+English's the main language for many of the international companies and startups that make up your prospective new work environment.
+If you happen to end up in a German-speaking company, the IT and engineering departments often still have a relatively high proficiency in English.
 That said, though, if you’ve decided to make Germany your new home it will help you score points with the locals to make at least a dedicated attempt to learning the language.
 Thankfully, the German people are easy to warm up to, if you can just get past their strict, efficient and direct facade.

 Job seekers have been looking to Germany for their career opportunities for decades.
 There has to be something about the country and its culture that attracts so many tech-minded expats.
 Let's take a look!

-When you work in Germany, you automatically contribute to the social security system in Germany.
-This way you contribute important safety nets that some other countries lack.
-Even as an expat, these safety nets become available to you when you work here.
-This includes, pension provisions, unemployment benefits and public health insurance.
-For example, even an expat worker like you can claim unemployment benefits if you become unemployed after having paid contributions to the German social security fund for at least 12 months in the last two years.
+For example, even an expats can claim unemployment benefits if they become unemployed after having paid contributions to the German social security fund for at least 12 months in the last 2 years.
 The contributions to the social security system amount to about 20% of your gross income.
 The other 20% of the contribution is shouldered by your employer.

-As an Engineer, you could essentially get to work all across Germany.
-However, there are some places that are more interesting for you, as an Engineer specifically.
+As an engineer, you could essentially get to work all across Germany.
+However, there're some places that could be more interesting for you.
 Let's take a look at some of the places where you'll find some of the best tech jobs around.

 Where the US has Silicon valley, Berlin has the Silicon Alley!
 The Silicon Allee campus is a hotspot for high tech startups that are always looking for engineering talent, allowing you to further develop your skills and really make an impact building the code base for these up and coming companies.
-With Brexit and London out the way, Berlin is poised to be the Business capital of the EU, with giants like Airbnb, Facebook and succesful startups like N26 at the helm.
+Post-Brexit , Berlin has become the Business capital of the EU, with giants like Airbnb, Facebook and successful startups like N26 at the helm.

 While the Berlin campus is eager to borrow the name, Munich is also known as the Silicon Valley of Europe.
 If you're into application development, drones and Artificial intelligence, Munich is a great destination for you.
-Munich is home to major German corporations. like Allianz and BMW, but also host international supercompanies for engineer, such as IBM, Google and Microsoft General Electrics.
-So, if you're looking to make your career in IT and software engineerin, Munich makes a really good home base for you.
+Munich is home to major German corporations. like Allianz and BMW, but also host international tech companies like IBM, Google and Microsoft General Electrics.
+So, if you're looking to make your career in IT and software engineering, Munich makes a really good home base for you.

-Over the years, Hamburg has been building itself a reputation as a tech hub, starting with Google's office in the city in 2001.
+Over the years, Hamburg has built itself a reputation as a tech hub, starting with Google's office in the city in 2001.
 Facebook followed in 2010, and it was also home to Airbnb's first office outside the US since 2011.
-These days you'll also find a number of other popular tech employers for internships in Hamburg just like full-time positions, including Dropbox, Twitter and Microsoft.
+These days you'll also find a number of other popular tech employers for internships in Hamburg and full-time positions, including Dropbox, Twitter and Microsoft.

 If you’re an Indian IT professional, Germany can be an attractive destination!
 At the same time, you’re not an EU citizen, so making sure you get the right visa and documents to be eligible to work in Germany can be difficult on your own.
-Thankfully, the German economy is very happy to accept the best and brightest programmers that this world has to offer!
+Thankfully, the Germany's happy to accept the best and brightest programmers that this world has to offer!
 A good strategy to get started in Germany is to find a job at a medium-to-large company.
 Why?
 These companies have more resources and are often looking outside the local job market to fill positions.
-While your skills and talent make up your ticket to Europe, the help a German company looking to hire you can offer you by sponsoring your visa is what's going to make sure you actually get on the plane!
+While your skills and talent are your ticket to Europe, a German company sponsoring your German work visa is what's going to make sure you get on the plane!

 Time to get real.
-Time to ask some of the real questions!
-The money, the moolah, the salaries.
+The money.
 Let’s take a look at the salary numbers for programmers and software engineers in Germany.

 What is the average salary for software developers in Germany?”

-These days, software engineering and programming skills are a hot commodity in almost any industry, so let’s take a look at the top salaries for IT professionals per industry:
+These days, software engineering and programming skills are a hot commodity in almost any industry, so let’s take a look at the average salaries for IT professionals per industry:

-So, no matter where your passion or purpose lies, you'll be able to make an excellent living and develop your skills at some of the most advanced companies and industries in Europe.
+So, no matter where your passion or skills lay, you'll be able to make an excellent living and develop your skills at some of the most advanced companies and industries in Europe.

 There we go!
 Now you know why you want to give your IT career an upgrade by hunting for a software engineering job in Germany!
 The country needs skilled professionals like you to keep feeding its monumental economic growth.
 The country is safe, the people are great and with high-speed internet lie this you won’t be lagging out any time soon.
 And while you’re at it, you’ll make quite a decent living while also having the ability to lean on Germany’s strong social security measures if the need ever arises.
 Good luck on your job search, don’t forget to send me a postcard from your new German home!